yiisoft/yii2/docs/guide/input-validation.md

 ### Creating validator <span id="multiple-attributes-validator"></span>

-Let's say we need to check if family income is enough for children.
+Let's say we need to check if the family income is enough for children.
 We can create inline validator `validateChildrenFunds` for that which will run only when `childrenCount` is more than 0.

 Note that we can't use all validated attributes (`['personalSalary', 'spouseSalary', 'childrenCount']`) when attaching validator.
-This is because the same validator will run for each attribute (3 times total) and we only need to run it once for whole attribute set.
+This is because the same validator will run for each attribute (3 times in total) and we only need to run it once for the whole attribute set.

 You can use any of these attributes instead (or use what you think is the most relevant):